 What separation should I use between frames in the super?

-If you are perhaps a new beekeeper and you only have frames with foundation and you space them wide there will be a good chance that brace comb (unwanted comb) will be built in between the foundation as the gap is just too large.
-Bees are sometimes reluctant to draw from foundation and they like to annoy us just a little bit.
+If you are perhaps a new beekeeper and you only have frames with foundation and you space them wide there will be a good chance that brace comb (unwanted comb) will be built in between the foundation as the gap is just too large; bees are sometimes reluctant to draw from foundation and they like to annoy us just a little bit.
 So new frames should be spaced at 35 - 38 mm until drawn.
 (Manley frames are spaced at 42 mm which is as wide as you can go without brace comb being built - or so they say).
 Once drawn, the spacing can be increased.
 A BS National hive can contain 12 frames – just – in the super or brood chamber.
 Once drawn, 11, 10 or 9 frames can be used.
 (WBC’s can use 8).
-This reduces the number of frames you need to buy and reduces uncapping time too
+This reduces the number of frames you need to buy and reduces uncapping time too.

 Something you might like to consider with frames of foundation is keep them close for the first year on plastic ends, then uncap and extract.
 The following year – or the next time in the hive, you can increase the spacing if you wish – either by plastic spacers on each frame or by using castellated spacers which are fixed to the supers themselves.
-On most of my National I currently have 10 frames and I have reduced from 9 to 8 in my WBC's.
+On most of my National I have 1moved from 10 frames to 9 and I have reduced from 9 to 8 in my WBC's.
 Tip: Once you have a few supers of drawn comb and need more honey space, rather than buy more frames and foundation, you could perhaps just buy a super and a different sets of castellations to suit and space the comb out more.

 Bees store the honey above the brood chamber in a conical shape - it's warmer above the centre of the brood-nest.
 Adding an empty super under a partially filled one will, perhaps, give bees the feeling of more space and will make them feel less congested.
 However at some time you’ll want to take off a capped super so it can be put on top of unsealed ones during an inspection and with a clearer board the bees can easily move down to the super below.

-What I do: I place empty supers on top of what's there.
+To remove full supers: As honey comes in, I place empty supers on top of what's there.
 Once I need to extract, I remove the full supers - usually at the bottom of the stack, replace the part-filled ones; add a clearer board and place the full supers on top of that with a crown board and roof above.
 Once the clearer board has worked - say 24 hours, then the full supers can simply be lifted off without further manipulation.
 The picture on the left illustrates this as you will see two supers over a clearer board with 6 further supers underneath.
 Below that is a queen excluder and three brood boxes.
 The upturned beer crate was to stand on!

 Generally supers should only be removed when the honey has been capped as we know that capped honey will not ferment as the bees have evaporated off enough water to stop this happening.
 If the water content is too high – above 20% - the honey can ferment and then you have mead!
 In Norfolk and other parts of the country, the exception to this is honey from oil seed rape.
 (I will ignore heather honey for now).
 This sets very quickly in the comb and if you wait until it is all capped, you might not get it out!
-Partly capped OSR honey should be OK.
+Partly capped OSR honey should be OK to extract.
 Ivy honey is similar to OSR in that it sets hard.
 It has a strong flavour and is usually left for the bees as good winter stores.
 If you are unsure about the water content and you don’t have a hydrometer, a simple test is to hold a frame of honey horizontally and shake it.
 If uncapped honey falls out, it’s not ready.
-However on a good honey-gathering day, the frames will be quite wet with newly collected honey so it's best to check in the morning as the bees will have dried out the honey overnight.
+However on a good honey-gathering day, the frames will be quite wet with newly collected honey so it's best to check in the morning as the bees will have partially dried out the honey overnight.

 On a warm summers evening you can sometimes hear the colony fanning like a small air conditioning unit and see bees fanning on the landing board, trying to evaporate the water from the honey before sealing it in.
 A good time to do this is just after dark with a glass of beer or wine in your hand!
 I don't recall seeing any studies on it but we might assume that it would be good practice to leave the feed hole open at the top of the hive with just a mesh covering to allow warm air to be fanned up and out of the hive.
 It must be a lot easier than fanning downwards.